UpCloudLtd/sample-cdktf-provider-upcloud/typescript/upcloud-server/README.md

-# UpCloud Kubernetes Service (UKS)
+# TypeScript getting started

-A CDK for Terraform application in TypeScript to create a Kubernetes cluster and deployment with prebuilt UpCloud and Kubernetes CDK for Terraform providers.
+A CDK for Terraform application in TypeScript to create a server with prebuilt UpCloud CDK for Terraform provider.

 To get started with this example, you need to: